tzwel/renu/README.md

 Renu uses `globSync`, which was introuced in Node.js v22.0.0.
 Renu won't work on older versions of node.

 Renu has only one dependency: [minimist](https://www.npmjs.com/package/minimist) for parsing arguments.
 Minimist itself has no dependencies.
 This is unlikely to ever change as I advocate for simplicity.

+Renu currently doesn't support renaming files without an extension.
+This may change in the future.
+Most likely not.